 I wouldn’t even mention all this if not for the fact that Rio Bravo appeared on Tony’s TV just two episodes ago, and there will be another allusion to it two episodes from now.
 The political and ideological messages of the two films have become muddled over time, and so it is difficult to determine what Chase had in mind—if anything—when referring to these two opposing films in this first quarter of Season 4.
 While modern audiences might interpret the two films very differently from the way a 1950s audience would, High Noon and Rio Bravo are both clearly concerned with issues of “individualism” and “group identity.”

-Issues about American identity were crucially important in the 1950s when the Cold War was putting a chill in every American’s spine.
-(Some have interpreted High Noon to be an allegory of McCarthyism, that effort to question the patriotism of certain Americans.)
-In 2002, as the War on Terror—a conflict every bit as unnerving as the Cold War—was escalating, Chase gave us “Christopher,” an episode that explores the ways that we now identify ourselves as Americans.
+I’ll go deeper in a later write-up into how these two ’50s films take two radically different approaches to the question of American identity, but for right now I’ll just say that issues about national identity were crucially important in the 1950s when the Cold War was putting a chill in every American’s spine.
+(Some have even interpreted High Noon to be an allegory of McCarthyism, that effort to question the “loyalty” of certain Americans during that period.)
+In 2002, as the War on Terror—a conflict every bit as unnerving as the Cold War—was escalating, Chase gave us “Christopher,” an episode that explores the ways in which we now identify ourselves as Americans.

 Valli is revered as an Italian-American hero, in part because of his work for “heritage-related” causes.
-(The National Italian American Foundation gave him its Lifetime Achievement Award in 2006.)
+(The National Italian-American Foundation gave him its Lifetime Achievement Award in 2006.)
 This proud, great man is now going to be manipulated by the NJ mob for a business deal.
 Silvio’s ethnic pride has been co-opted by financial demands.
-We can discuss race relations, tribalism and identity-politics all we want but, in the final analysis, we have to say: it’s all about money in America.
+We can discuss race relations, tribalism and identity-politics all we want but, in the final analysis, we have to admit: it’s all about money in America.

 There is a death in “Christopher” but it hardly subtracts from the laugh-fest because we hardly knew ye, Karen Baccalieri.
 She first appeared only two episodes ago and racked up a minimal amount of screentime.
 Karen was a minor character but her death has a ripple effect in SopranoLand: it drives Ralph closer to Janice, which in turn pushes Janice closer to Bobby.

 Rosalie Aprile has already lost her husband and son, and now the death of her friend Karen sends her into despair.
-Ralph can’t (or won’t) comfort her in her anguish – so she gives him the boot.
+Ralph can’t (or won’t) comfort her in her anguish, so she gives him the boot.
 That’s ok with him, it’s what he wanted anyway.
 Earlier, Ralph had a romantic interlude with Janice (she pegged him with a strap-on) during which she murmured sweet pillow talk (“Work that ass, you little cunt”) as they experienced unbridled bliss (his amyl nitrate poppers probably also contributed) but they were interrupted by a phone call from Rosalie.
-Ralph doesn’t have to worry about that happening anymore.
+Ralph doesn’t have to worry about such interruptions anymore.
 He flees from Rosalie and returns to Janice: “Now, there can be no more fear.
 No more guilt.
 Just sex.”
-Tonight is Janice’s night to bring food to Bobby and his kids, but she scampers upstairs with Ralphie instead.
+Tonight is Janice’s night to bring food to Bobby and his kids, but she scampers up the stairs with Ralphie instead.

 Janice fantasizes about pushing her mother down the staircase in “Do Not Resuscitate”: